rennscotmfg/PDF_to_CSV/README.md

-# Calypso PDF to CSV Converter - Installation Guide
+# Calypso PDF to CSV/JSON Converter - Installation Guide

-A web-based tool for converting Calypso CMM (Coordinate Measuring Machine) PDF reports into structured CSV format for data analysis.
+A web-based tool for converting Calypso CMM (Coordinate Measuring Machine) PDF reports into structured CSV or JSON format for data analysis.

+⚠️ Notice: This code is provided for review and reference only.
+It is not open source and may not be used, copied, or modified without explicit permission.

 ## Features